Flotomate/product_docs/source/asset-management/csv-import-assets.rst

 Importing Assets in Bulk Using CSV
 **********************************

-{Product} allows you to import Assets in bulk using a CSV file.
+Flotomate allows you to import Assets in bulk using a CSV file.
 The CSV file has to be created in a particular format for this feature to work.

 A CSV file allows data to be represented in a tabular structure with